 Techniques and Materials of Music, theory textbook and website Website and e-Workbook Publisher's site: Cengage

 Music for Ear Training, interactive media and workbook Website Software downloads and help Publisher's site: Cengage

 "Irony, Myth, and Temporal Organization in the Early Songs of Bob Dylan" in This is the Sound of Irony: Music, Politics and the Public Sphere, ed.
 Katherine L. Turner (Ashgate, 2015).

 "Musical Gesture in the Songs of Nick Drake" in The Cambridge Companion to the Singer-Songwriter, eds.
 Justin A. Williams and Katherine A. Williams (Cambridge University Press, anticipated in 2016).

 List of Publications and Paper Presentations

-Course web page for Theory III and Aural Skills III
+Course web page for Techniques of Music Since 1900 and Aural Skills IV

 Online listening and other research resources: UH Library music research media UH Library home